 We’ve had a great summer holiday this year.
-Back up to our favourite destination, the beautiful Scotland, but to two new contrasting locations.
+Back up to our favourite destination, beautiful Scotland, but to two new contrasting locations.
+There are so many wonderful places in Scotland to see, we never tire of visiting.
 We spent the first week in the Scottish Borders at the lovely Cosaig Cottage in a bustling town, then moved on to a fine example of luxury dog friendly cottages, Culhawk Cottage, in a remote location in the Angus Glens.

 We booked the house via Airbnb which as always is straight forward and easy.
 Communication with the owner was good throughout lockdown so we felt happy and safe to travel and knew what to expect.

 Culhawk Cottage is peacefully located alongside a few other houses but remains very private and remote.
 The nearest village is a few miles away by car and has all of the amenities you need.
 However, when back at the house, you can zone out and not see a soul if you wish.
 This is owner Sarah’s own home half of the year so was a really comfortable and luxurious ‘home from home’ experience.

 As owners of a small terrace, Jon and I lost each other in the vast space and enjoyed the experience of having our own bathrooms!
 The dogs loved the space too and we frequently found them bombing up and down the long corridors.

 Our first impression as we entered the front door was wow!
 A beautiful hallway and light, airy corridors immediately gave us the feeling of a restful and luxurious stay.
 The decor here is beautiful.
 Everything is of high quality and spotlessly clean.

 The open plan living room and dining area offers wonderful views of the surrounding fields.
 The large sofas meant that we had lots of space to stretch out and enjoy the digital TV and decent Wifi.